sighupio/gatekeeper-policy-manager/README.md

 user separately, so it needs `create subjectaccessreviews` and not the `impersonate` permission.
 The Helm chart adds this rule when you set `config.rbacFiltering.enabled`.

+The feature narrows what a person sees through GPM.
+It does not narrow what GPM reads.
+The ServiceAccount keeps its cluster-wide read on the Gatekeeper objects, and a person who can run code in the pod reads all of them.

 This feature needs three things, and GPM refuses to start without them:

 - **Authentication.** Without OIDC there is no identity to ask about.